 There are many third-party providers and institutions that offer study abroad programs.
 As we do not oversee non-UC study abroad programs, unfortunately, the IEO cannot provide a clear direction on where to conduct your search.

-When browsing, the IEO encourages you to review the course offerings, academic/program structure, and cost of the non-UC study abroad program.
+When browsing, the IEO encourages you to review the course offerings, academic/program structure, health and safety support, and cost of the non-UC study abroad program.
 Please note, we cannot advise on any particular program, or their classes.
 Click here to view the IEO resource on How to choose your Program.

 You may also consider reading the reviews and testimonials of former students, if available.